streamanalyze/sa.documentation/README.md

   select name(friends(p))
   from Person p
   where name(p)= "Bill";
 The function friends() returns several (a bag of) persons on which the function name() is applied.
-The normal semantics in Amos II is that when a function (e.g. name()) is applied on a bag valued function  (e.g. friends()) it will be applied on each element of the returned bag.
+The normal semantics in sa.amos is that when a function (e.g. name()) is applied on a bag valued function  (e.g. friends()) it will be applied on each element of the returned bag.
 In the example a bag of the names of the persons named Bill is returned.

 Aggregate functions work differently.
 They are applied on the entire bag.
 For example: count(friends(:p));